Tropical Wellness Box from $69.00

 We have Ginger!
 The world may be coming to an end but we just got a fresh shipment of everyone's favorite Ginger and they are packed with delicious flavor.
 Ginger is one of those roots that you have to love, they go with so many cuisines and these days, even the juicers are using them.
 The flavor is spicy, sweet and pleasantly sharp.
 You have to see them, believe it, these ginger roots are plump, juicy, and super fragrant and they snap when you bend them, that's how fresh they are.
 Where does our Ginger come from?
 We get our Ginger from our partner farms in Ecuador and Costa Rica.
 How many roots in the box?
 This is a 5lb box, It's about 3 per pound so about 15 pieces in the box!

-Malanga, also called Taro is a staple in the Hispanic culture.
+Malanga is a staple in the Hispanic culture.
 It's a delicious tuber which is prepared in many ways, boiled, in puree, fried, in chips, you name it!
 Its taste is pretty unique (in a good way) and it has many health benefits to boot.
 The Malanga is hypoallergenic since it doesn't seem to cause allergic reactions in most people, the Hispanic culture commonly feed malanga puree to babies as some of their very first meals.
-How big are the boxes?
-The regular box contains 8 pounds of Malanga (Taro) The large box contains 16 pounds of Malanga (Taro)

 Yuca (Cassava Root) Box from $59.00

-What we know as Yuca or Yucca is the root of the Cassava plant native to South America has many names; it's called Manioc, Mandioca, and Macaxeira among others.
-The Yuca is a fibrous and starchy root with a nutty taste that's a staple in many countries in the Caribbean, Central, and South America.If you never tasted it, you are in for a treat.
+What we know as Yuca or Yucca is the root of the Cassava plant native to South America has many names; it's called Manioc, Mandioca, and Macaxeira, among others.
+The Yuca is a fibrous and starchy root with a nutty taste that's a staple in many countries in the Caribbean, Central and South America.If you have never tasted it, you are in for a treat.
 You can just peel it and boil it and then prepare a "sofrito" with sauteed onions, garlic, olive oil, orange, and lemon or even better, you can use bitter orange to give an extra special taste.
 Here is the recipe.The Yuca is pretty nutritious too loaded with protein, healthy carbs, and almost no fat.
-Contains Vitamins A, C, K and minerals such as Calcium, Magnesium, Potassium, and Phosphorous among others.
+Contains Vitamins A, C, K and minerals such as Calcium, Magnesium, Potassium, and Phosphorous, among others.
 How much in the Boxes?
-The Large Box contains 16lb of Yuca The Regular Box contains 8lb of Yuca Get your Box of Yuca Today and Enjoy This Tropical Root Treat
+The Small Box contains 5 pounds of Yuca The Regular Box contains 8 Pounds of Yuca The Large Box contains 16 Pounds of Yuca Get your Box of Yuca Today and Enjoy This Tropical Root Treat

 Tropi Holiday Box $79.00